MuseTag/musetag.github.io/10-quickstart.md

 > Christmas was the day after.
 > The Spirit was Hegel.

-But those modifiers helps MarkPlot tools to classify your entities and make your documentation clearer.
-You just to have use those once: when MarkPlot learnt that London is a place, you don't have to tell it twice.
+But those modifiers helps MuseTag tools to classify your entities and make your documentation clearer.
+You just to have use those once: when MuseTag learnt that London is a place, you don't have to tell it twice.

 This is only a special and powerful use of modifiers.
 You will learn more about them below.